shoui520/shoui520.github.io/docs/routine.md

 A: It's complicated...

 There are always forms of expression that just aren't compatible between English and Japanese.

-The way of thinking is a lot of different.
+The way of thinking is a lot different.

-This is the main reason why this method (and similar ones) tends to advise against trying to translate your immersion.
+That is the main reason why this method (and similar ones) tends to advise against trying to translate your immersion.

 Because Japanese is not English.